|This is an unofficial version.

 (b) such other services as may be approved by the regulations; (« exercer la chiropractie »)

-"register" means the register established under this Act; (« registre »)
+"register" means the register of members established under this Act; (« registre »)

-"registered" means registered under this Act; (« inscrit »)
+"registered" means registered as a member under this Act; (« inscrit »)

 "registrar" means the registrar of the association appointed under this Act; (« registraire »)

-"registration" means registration under this Act. (« inscription »)
+"registration" means registration as a member under this Act. (« inscription »)

 (a) the practice of any profession or occupation by any person practising it under the authority of a general or special Act of the Legislature; or